AWS-Security-Portfolio/incident-response/README.md

 ## Steps Performed

-1. GuardDuty Enablement
+1. Enable GuardDuty & CloudTrail
-   - Enabled GuardDuty in the target AWS region.
+- Enabled GuardDuty in the AWS Console for real-time threat detection (Screenshot: GuardDuty-Enabled.png)
-   - Confirmed GuardDuty was active and ready to generate findings.
+- Created a multi-region CloudTrail trail for centralized logging of all API activity (Screenshot: CloudTrail-TrailCreated.png)

-2. CloudTrail Setup
+2. Launch and Configure EC2 Test Instance
-   - Created a multi-region CloudTrail trail for API and security event logging.
+- Deployed a new EC2 instance for incident simulation and response testing (Screenshot: EC2-Instance-Running.png)
-   - Configured an S3 bucket for log storage.
+- Configured the instance’s security group to allow SSH (port 22) from any IP for lab purposes (Screenshot: EC2-SecurityGroup-SSH-Open.png)

-3. EC2 Attack Simulation
+3. Simulate Security Incident
-   - Launched a test EC2 instance with SSH open to the internet.
+   - Simulated a port scan attack on the EC2 instance to trigger GuardDuty findings.
-   - Simulated a port scan attack using nmap from an external host.
+   - Generated a GuardDuty sample finding when the real scan was not detected (Screenshot: GuardDuty-Simulated-PortProbe-Finding.png)

-   - When no finding appeared, generated a sample GuardDuty finding via AWS CLI.
+4. Incident Investigation

-4. Lambda Quarantine Automation
+   - Reviewed GuardDuty findings in the AWS Console to confirm incident detection.
-   - Developed a Python Lambda function to create and assign a quarantine security group to the affected EC2 instance.
+   - Used CloudTrail event history to audit and investigate API calls related to the incident (Screenshots: CloudTrail-EventHistory.png & GuardDuty-Simulated-PortProbe-Finding.png)

-   - Attached required EC2 permissions to the Lambda execution role.
+5. Automate Quarantine Response with Lambda
-   - Tested Lambda function and verified network isolation of the instance.
+   - Developed a Lambda function to create and apply a “quarantine” security group (no inbound rules) to the compromised EC2 instance (Screenshot: Lambda-Code.png)

-5. Documentation & Reflection
+   - Attached necessary IAM permissions to the Lambda execution role for EC2 control (Screenshot: Lambda-Permissions.png)
-   - Collected all relevant screenshots for each step.
+   - Successfully ran the Lambda function to quarantine the EC2 instance, cutting off external access (Screenshot: Lambda-Quarantine-TestSuccess.png)

-   - Created a comprehensive playbook and timeline.
+6. Verify Quarantine and Isolation
-   - Added a personal reflection on lessons learned and future automation improvements.
+   - Confirmed the EC2 instance is now only associated with the quarantine security group (Screenshot: EC2-Quarantined-SecurityGroup.png)

-6. Cleanup
+   - Verified the quarantine security group has no inbound rules, ensuring full network isolation (Screenshot: QuarantineSG-NoInboundRules.png)

-   - Terminated all test EC2 instances and verified no resources are running.
+7. Cleanup
-   - Deleted custom quarantine and test security groups.
+   - Terminated the EC2 test instance and deleted all custom security groups.
-   - Removed the Lambda function and its associated IAM role.
+   - Removed the Lambda function and its IAM role.
    - Disabled GuardDuty and deleted the CloudTrail trail.
    - Emptied and deleted the S3 bucket used for CloudTrail logs.
-   - Double-checked the AWS billing dashboard to confirm no residual resources or costs.
+   - Confirmed all resources were removed to prevent ongoing costs.

 ---